Jordanw-86/plotly-challenge/README.md

-# plotly-challenge Belly Button Biodiversity
+# Plotly-challenge - Belly Button Biodiversity - It takes a village

 ![Bacteria by filterforge.com](Images/bacteria.jpg)